watson-developer-cloud/assistant-with-discovery/README.md

 Commands may be issued to the car to perform simple operations.
 These commands are run against a small set of sample data trained with intents like "turn_on", "weather", and "capabilities".

-Example commands that can be executed by the Conversation service are:
+Example commands that can be executed by the Watson Assistant service are:

     turn on windshield wipers
     play music